atfrank/SampleDock/README.md

 To run Sample and Dock, first specify the hyperparameters at `hyper.param`.

-Then, `python sampler.py -p hyper.param`
+Then, `python -m sampledock hyper.param`

 ## JTVAE Model:
 The JTVAE model is developed by Jin, W., Jaakkola, T. et al. and retireved from git: https://github.com/wengong-jin/icml18-jtnn.
 The default JTVAE generation model, `moses-h450z56`, is supplied with and trained with [MOSES dataset](https://github.com/molecularsets/moses).